Pausanias the Regent: Suspected pact with Persia

 Pausanias offering sacrifice to the Gods before the Battle of Plataea.

 In 478 BC, Pausanias was accused of conspiring with the Persians and recalled to Sparta.
 One allegation was that after capturing Cyprus and Byzantium (478 BC), Pausanias released some of the prisoners of war who were friends and relatives of the king of Persia.
 Pausanias argued that the prisoners simply escaped.
 Another allegation was that Pausanias sent a letter via Gongylos of Eretria (Diodorus has general Artabazos I of Phrygia as a mediator) to Xerxes I saying he wished to help Xerxes and bring Sparta with the rest of Greece under Persian control.
 In return, Pausanias wished to marry Xerxes's daughter.
 After Xerxes replied agreeing to his plans, Pausanias started to adopt Persian customs and dress like a Persian aristocrat.
 Due to lack of evidence, Pausanias was acquitted and left Sparta on his own accord, taking a trireme from the town of Hermione.

-According to Thucydides and Plutarch, Athenians and many Hellenic League allies were displeased with Pausanias because of Pausanias' arrogance and high-handedness.
+According to Thucydides and Plutarch, Athenians and many Hellenic League allies were displeased with Pausanias because of Pausanias's arrogance and high-handedness.

 In 477 BC, the Spartans recalled Pausanias once again.
 Pausanias went to Kolonai in the Troad before returning to Sparta.
 Upon his arrival in Sparta, the ephors imprisoned Pausanias, but he was later released due to lack of sufficient evidence to convict Pausanias of disloyalty, even though some helots reported that Pausanias offered freedom if the helots joined in revolt.
-Later, one of the messengers Pausanias used to communicate with the Persians provided written evidence (a letter stating Pausanias' intentions) to the Spartan ephors.
+Later, one of the messengers Pausanias used to communicate with the Persians provided written evidence (a letter stating Pausanias's intentions) to the Spartan ephors.

-Diodorus adds further detail to Thucydides' account.
-After the ephors were loath to believe the letter provided by the messenger, the messenger offered to produce Pausanias' acknowledgement in person.
+Diodorus adds further detail to Thucydides's account.
+After the ephors were loath to believe the letter provided by the messenger, the messenger offered to produce Pausanias's acknowledgement in person.
 In the letter Pausanias asked the Persians to kill the messenger.
 The messenger and the ephors went to the Temple of Poseidon (Tainaron).
 The ephors concealed themselves in a tent at the shrine and the messenger waited for Pausanias.
 When Pausanias arrived, the messenger confronted Pausanias asking why did the letter say to kill whoever delivered the letter.
 Pausanias said that he was sorry and asked the messenger to forgive the mistake.
 Pausanias offered gifts to the messenger.
 The ephors heard the conversation from the tent.

 Herodotus notes that the Athenians were hostile to Pausanias and wished Pausanias removed from Greek command, with his Athenian counterpart Themistocles publicly ostracising him as a threat to democracy.
-The historian A. R. Burn speculates that the Spartans became concerned about Pausanias' progressive views about freeing the Helots.
+The historian A. R. Burn speculates that the Spartans became concerned about Pausanias's progressive views about freeing the Helots.